simologos/docusaurus-plugin-papersaurus/README.md

 - Just documentations are generated, no pages or blog posts
 - No support for translations
 - Remaming documents with `slug: ...` is only supported to define the root document.
-- Document generation supported for one sidebar entry.